Tyrn/wei/the-insider-en.typ

 path to the Pavilion of White Creeks.

-     There  were  two  pavilions  for  receiving  important  guests  in  the Shavash's  estate  -  the Pavilion of White  Creeks  and  the Red  Pavilion.
+     There  were  two  pavilions  for  receiving  important  guests  in  the Shavash's  estate---the Pavilion of White  Creeks  and  the Red  Pavilion.
 Pavilion of White Creeks was decorated in the traditional  style, the floors were covered  with  knee deep  white rugs, flower  spheres  swang under  the ceiling, incense flowed from golden braziers, silken scrolls rimmed with fur